Orange County Child Support Attorneys

 How Can Razai & Nefulda Help?

-Our Orange County child support attorneys have represented numerous clients in making positive decisions about child support.
+Our Orange County child support attorneys have represented numerous clients in making the right decision as to what steps that should and shouldn’t be taken on establishing and/or modifying child support.
 Our attorneys have experience helping both custodial parents seek the support they deserve and non-custodial parents who believe that their ex-spouse is taking advantage of them.

 If children are a part of your divorce, regardless of whether you and your spouse are on amicable terms, a knowledgeable child support attorney is essential.
 Whether you are seeking support for basic needs like food, education, and medical expenses or you need to seek a reduction in support due to a change in your financial circumstance, Razai & Nefulda can help you.